anchor-detail/fresh-salt/README.md

 # Fresh Salt

-Copy freshly generated WordPress security keys to your clipboard.
+An Alfred 2 workflow to quickly copy freshly generated WordPress security/secret keys to your clipboard.

 ## Installation